mitchell-frost/ReactJS/README.md

 This is an app that counts and hence, increments and decrements the value on the screen with the help of a button.
 It takes user input and updates the value that is supposed to be displayed.

-## Conditional App
+## Jokes App

-This app displays a value on the screen depending on a  condition.
-It checks for a condition and renders hings on the screen depending on whether it's true or false.
+This app displays a number of jokes on the screen with the help of React.

 ## User Auth Button App